vapoursynth/vapoursynth/doc/pythonreference.rst

       The size of the core's current cache.
 The value is in bytes.

+   .. py:method:: clear_cache()

+      Frees all memory used by internal caches.
+Useful when suspending or switching between multiple core isntances.

    .. py:attribute:: core_version

       Returns the core version as VapourSynthVersion tuple.